neonuy/Help-Desk-Chatbot/README.md

-# 🧠 AI Help Desk (Python + Tkinter)
+Help Desk Chatbot with Ticket Management

-A simple AI-powered Help Desk assistant that uses fuzzy matching to answer user questions from a JSON knowledge base.
+A simple Help Desk assistant that uses fuzzy matching to answer user questions from a JSON knowledge base.
-If the bot isn’t sure, it suggests multiple possible answers — and you can choose by clicking buttons.
+It also has a ticket management service that can update tickets based on priority, open/closed.

 ---